top of page

 About

+Before joining Forward College as an Assistant Professor in Economics in July 2025, I earned a PhD with distinction from Leiden University in April 2025, where my research explored the complexities of socio-economic integration of migrants in high-income countries.
+You can read my dissertation here.
 During the course of my PhD, in 2022, I worked as an External Consultant to the International Migration Division of the OECD.
 I believe strongly in bridging academia and policy-making, aiming always to deliver insights that meaningfully shape economic and social policy decisions.

 Prior to my PhD, I obtained a MSc in Economic Policy from Utrecht University in 2019 and a BSc in Politics & Economics cum laude from the University of Milan.